wooorm/markdown-table/readme.md

 Whether to begin each row with the delimiter (`boolean`, default: `true`).

-Note: please don’t use this: it could create fragile structures that aren’t understandable to some Markdown parsers.
+> 👉 **Note**: please don’t use this: it could create fragile structures that
+> aren’t understandable to some markdown parsers.

 When `true`, there are starting delimiters: